TonioGarcia07/tzigane/README.md

 # TZIGANE

 A Bokeh based application to visualize and edit timeseries.
-It aims at creating higher-level and easy-to-use objects, specificially for Infinite Uptime needs.
+It aims at creating higher-level and easy-to-use objects.
 It packs a number of predefined data visualizations templates, along with edition toolbars.

 ## Objectives
 - Annotate Time Series for supervised learning